rbergenl/_Alpha/docs/BUSINESS.md

     - Go to the emailbox and create a new password.
 This is the best practice to get started.
 - For both AWS Accounts, create an Admin user.
 - TODO: set 'permission boundaries' deny ec2, ecs and billing.

+## Apple Developer Program
+- In order to publish an iOS app to the App Store you need to be registered as a Developer and be enrolled in the Developer Program (costs €99 per year).

 ### Other accounts
 - Signup with the project email at **Stripe**.